OliverHandley0/GameDevProject/README.md

 Inside is 4 scripts:

 # Audio
-BackgroundMusic.cs
+BackgroundMusic.cs Background music

 # Player
 PlayerMovement.cs: Controlling animation and movement

 Health.cs: Containing the players health and UI

-SimpleJoystick.cs
+SimpleJoystick.cs Handles joystick for mobile

-StartCamerca.cs
+StartCamerca.cs Triggers cut scene when player loads new level

+CameraController.cs Handles the camera movement third person

 # Game scripts
-LevelLoader.cs

-LevelLocking.cs
+LevelLoader.cs Used in menu to transition between the scences

+LevelLocking.cs Handles datastore for previous levels and unlocks levels as player progresses

-MenuLoader.cs
+MenuLoader.cs Loads the menu

-TreasureFlash.cs
+TreasureFlash.cs Triggers a flash in the treasure at the end of a level

 # EnemyAi
-AiPlayerRorarer.cs

-AnimalAiBehaviour.cs

-Sawblade.cs

-TakeDamage.cs
+AiPlayerRotater.cs Rotates stuck archer AI enemy

+AnimalAiBehaviour.cs Uses meshnav to move Animals and attack when close enough

+Sawblade.cs Moves sawblade and deals damage

+TakeDamage.cs Deals damage, used for boulders

 # Projectiles
 Cannon.cs: This clones the trajetories and injects them into the game